 other factors that may be involved

 Outside of hormones, there may be other factors behind your fatigue, such as:

 - Not getting quality sleep.

 - Not eating enough.
-Food is literally fuel, how can we expect to have energy if we aren’t getting enough the right kind of fuel?
+Food is literally fuel, how can we expect to have energy if we aren’t getting enough of the right kind of fuel?

 - Over-exercising, which is understandably super taxing on your energy stores.

-- Not drinking enough water can also contribute to fatigue.
+- Not drinking enough water.